IRIS-LAB/iris-back/README.md

 ```

 #### Error provider
-ErrorProvider allows you to create `IrisException` and get label from `MessageProvider` automatically by checking the code of the error.
+ErrorProvider allows you to create `IrisException` and get label from `MessageProvider` automatically by checking the error's code .
-// TODO : ajouter un exemple de fichier .properties

 ```typescript
 import { Injectable } from '@nestjs/common'